International Foundation Year

 ABC Please note that A-level General Studies, Critical Thinking, Thinking Skills and Global Perspectives are not accepted by King's as one of your A levels.
 Must include grade A in one from English Language, English Literature, Creative Writing, a modern foreign language or Psychology.
 Notes: If you are taking linear A-levels in England, you will be required to pass the practical endorsement in all Science subjects.
 This is with the exception of private candidates who are unable to take the practical component.
 We do not consider the EPQ at any point of the assessment process.

 Must include grade 6 at Higher Level in one from English (A or B), Creative Writing, a modern foreign language or Psychology.
-Notes: The total point score of 35 includes TOK/EE.
+Note: The total point score of 35 includes TOK/EE.

-32 points including 654 at Higher Level.
+32 points overall or an aggregate score of 15 from three Higher Levels.
 Must include grade 6 at Higher Level in one from English (A or B), Creative Writing, a modern foreign language or Psychology.
-Notes: The total point score of 32 includes TOK/EE.
+Note: The total point score of 32 includes TOK/EE.

 Course specific subject requirements are indicated in subject requirements above